 This parish is part of the Antiochian Orthodox Christian Archdiocese of North America.
 We are pan-Orthodox.
 This means our membership includes many who were born into the Faith, as well as many converts.
 In our parish, all services are fully in English.

 The public is more than welcome to join us for services!
-If you have questions about our church and what we believe, feel free to reach out to Father Steven, our parish priest!
+If you have questions about our church and what we believe, feel free to reach out to Father Seraphim, our parish priest!

 Early evening service (approx. 45 min.)